-Pittsburgh, Pennsylvania April 16, 2015
+Pittsburgh, Pennsylvania April 15, 2016

-2014 Financial Statements Management Discussion and Analysis
+2015 Financial Statements Management's Discussion and Analysis

-The Pittsburgh Water and Sewer Authority (Authority) comparative 2014 and 2013 fiscal year financial statements enclosed have been conformed to meet the requirements of Governmental Accounting Standards Board (GASB) Statement No. 34, "Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments."
-The financial statements incorporate three basic statements: the Statements of Net Position, the Statements of Revenues, Expenses and Changes in Net Position, and the Statements of Cash Flows.
+The Pittsburgh Water and Sewer Authority (Authority) comparative 2015 and 2014 fiscal year financial statements enclosed have been conformed to meet the requirements of Governmental Accounting Standards Board (GASB) Statement No. 34, "Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments."
+The financial statements incorporate three basic statements: the Statements of Net Position, the Statements of Revenues, Expenses, and Changes in Net Position, and the Statements of Cash Flows.